 Executive Summary

-The EPA's Part 2 risk evaluation for legacy asbestos uses, released November 2024, found unreasonable risk to 1.3 million construction and maintenance workers exposed to asbestos-containing materials in existing buildings [1].
-While the March 2024 chrysotile ban addresses new uses, it does not remove the estimated asbestos present in 733,000+ commercial buildings and millions of homes nationwide [2][5].
-OSHA identifies 14 high-risk occupational categories facing ongoing exposure [3].
-A January 2024 study found that cutting asbestos cement pipes releases fibers at 50 times the OSHA permissible exposure limit [8].
-Workers exposed during building renovation, demolition, or maintenance retain full legal rights to pursue compensation through asbestos trust fund claims and personal injury lawsuits.
-Approximately 3,000 Americans are still diagnosed with mesothelioma each year [6].
+The EPA's Part 2 risk evaluation for legacy uses, released November 2024, found unreasonable risk to 1.3 million construction and maintenance workers exposed to asbestos-containing materials (ACM) in existing buildings [1].
+While the March 2024 chrysotile ban addresses new uses, it does not remove the ACM present in 733,000+ commercial buildings and millions of homes nationwide [2][5].
+OSHA identifies 14 high-risk occupational categories [3] facing ongoing exposure.
+A January 2024 study found that cutting cement pipes containing the mineral releases fibers at 50 times the OSHA permissible exposure limit [8].
+Workers exposed during building renovation, demolition, or maintenance retain full legal rights to pursue compensation through trust fund claims [16] and personal injury lawsuits.
+According to CDC data, approximately 2,700 to 3,000 Americans are diagnosed with mesothelioma each year [6].

 10 Key Facts About Legacy Asbestos Risk in 2026

-- Workers at Risk: 1.3 million construction workers face ongoing asbestos exposure [1]
+- Workers at Risk: 1.3 million construction workers face ongoing exposure [1]

-- EPA Finding: November 2024 evaluation confirmed unreasonable risk from legacy asbestos [1]
+- EPA Finding: November 2024 evaluation confirmed unreasonable risk from legacy ACM [1]

-- Products Used: Over 3,000 building products historically contained asbestos
+- Products Used: Over 3,000 building products historically contained the mineral

-- Annual Diagnoses: Approximately 3,000 new mesothelioma cases per year in the U.S. [6]
+- Annual Diagnoses: Approximately 2,700 to 3,000 new pleural mesothelioma cases per year in the U.S. [6]

 - Exposure Levels: Cement pipe cutting releases fibers at 50x the OSHA limit [8]

-- Chrysotile Ban: March 2024 ban covers new uses only, not existing installations [2]
+- Chrysotile Ban: March 2024 ban covers new uses only, not existing ACM [2]

 - High-Risk Jobs: 14 occupational categories identified by OSHA [3]